May. 24, 2023

 Teacher volunteers nominated for City of Calgary Community Achievement Award

-To make this year even more special, the East Side Dance Festival Society’s teacher volunteers have been nominated for the City of Calgary’s Community Achievement in the Arts Award.
-The teacher volunteers are thrilled to receive this recognition and are excited to attend the award ceremony on June 14.
+To make this year even more special, the East Side Dance Festival Society’s teacher volunteers were nominated for and won the City of Calgary’s Community Achievement in the Arts Award.
+The teacher volunteers were thrilled to receive this recognition at the ceremony on June 14.

 “We’ve been on a real journey over the past ten years,” said Kelly Brownlee, co-chair of the East Side Dance Festival Society.
 “Everyone involved in our organization, the teachers, our community partners and our students, have demonstrated incredible resilience, creativity, and dedication to keeping the East Side Dance Festival alive and well.
 We have so much to celebrate and so much to look forward to.”

 The East Side Dance Festival is run by volunteer teachers from the CBE and CSSD and represents a unique collaboration between passionate teachers from different school boards.
 The participating teachers and schools for the 2022-23 season are:

 - Kelsey McMahon-Stoker (Co-Chair, Forest Lawn High School)

 - Kelly Brownlee (Co-Chair, Father Lacombe High School)

 - Jaclyn Kennedy (James Fowler High School)

 - Jessica Nottell (Lester B. Pearson High School)